jinzh2011/dsp/02-editors.md

 What graphical editor will you use?
 How did you make your decision?
 What are some interesting features of your editor?
 What are some useful keyboard shortcuts for your editor?
 How do you customize your editor?

 >> I will use Atom  as my graphical editor, mostly because Atom has a markdown preview feature that is really helpful for editing markdown files.
-My favorite features of Atom are highly customizable packages, git aware and command palette.
+My favorite features of Atom are highly customizable packages, git awareness and command palette.

 >> I find the following keyboard shortcuts useful -
 * Ctrl + Shift + P : command palette